 The result is a living library powered by a community of data stewards, web developers, and citizens.
 Anyone can go to the website and track planned or past developments and see town-by-town trends in aggregate, over time.
 The database includes specific details about each development, including information such as year of completion, commercial area, number of housing units, and proximity to public transit.
 All data is exportable in .csv and .shp file formats.

-In recent months, the MAPC Digital Services team has been working to update MassBuilds to enhance the user experience and make it as easy as possible to find and comprehend the most relevant data.
-Right now, town data stewards are working to update listings in their communities.
+The MAPC Digital Services team has been working to update MassBuilds to enhance the user experience and make it as easy as possible to find and comprehend the most relevant data.

 But to make the information as accurate as possible, we want you to weigh in.
 Tell us about proposed development or new construction that we missed.
 Let us know if something we have listed as “Planning” is actually under construction.
 Fill in missing information on the numbers of stories or parking spaces.
 All of these data points will effect decisions made by MAPC, the state, and maybe even your town.
 Make sure that your community is represented accurately.